In the guide below, we discuss the world’s coal resources and reserves.

 An example of reducing coal consumption and demand might be:

-Coal used for energy generation can be substituted with other resources used for energy generation (fully, or partially)
+Coal used for energy generation may in some instances be substituted with other resources used for energy generation (fully, or partially)

 Renewable energy sources and alternative energy sources like solar, wind, water, nuclear energy and others offer energy sources for the future separate to coal.